jmxpearson/jmxpearson.github.io/_posts/2012-12-09-most-requested.markdown

 ---
-layout: post
+layout: minimal_post
 title:  "Most Requested"
 date:   2012-12-09 22:15:50
+introduction: I’m uploading here three presentations for which I still get requests from time to time.
 ---
-I’m uploading here three presentations for which I still get requests from time to time.

 Introduction to ANOVA is a lab meeting presentation I gave introducing the concept of ANOVAs as generalized linear models.
 In my field, most people have some idea what regression does, but treat ANOVA as black-box sorcery.
 The idea here was to bridge that gap.